The Importance of Peach & Nectarine Quality Control

 Did you know that the only difference between peaches and nectarines is one gene?
 This gene is responsible for making peaches fuzzy on the outside and nectarines smooth.
 Apart from that, the fruits are identical!

 Optimizing peach quality control and nectarine evaluation is essential for everyone who has skin in the game (no pun intended) – from growers and pickers, to warehouses, retailers, and anyone else in the fresh produce value chain.
-By creating a consistent process for peach and nectarine quality control, organizations can optimize profits, avoid price renegotiations, and take the subjectivity out of quality control decisions.
+By creating a consistent process for fruit quality control, organizations can optimize profits, avoid price renegotiations, and take the subjectivity out of quality control decisions.

 Common Peach and Nectarine Defects